Skip to main content

 • Timing: 10 AM - 2 PM day after wedding

-• Menu: Cuban breakfast including tostada, café, fresh fruit
+• Menu: Cuban breakfast including tostada, cafe, fresh fruit

 • Activities: Photo sharing, gift opening, storytelling